AnkushMalik/Parking-Lot/readme.md

 ---

-Add leave and status features
+In this commit I tested my app using functional spec and solved some minor errors

-to run the cli app as of now, run the following command
+to run the cli app, run the following command

+> bin/parking_lot

+to run the app and input some file data run following command:

-> ruby main.rb
+> bin/parking_lot input.txt